Fremont, North Carolina

 Fremont is a town in Wayne County, North Carolina, United States.
-The population was 1,255 at the 2010 census.
+As of the 2020 census, Fremont had a population of 1,196.
 It is included in the Goldsboro, North Carolina Metropolitan Statistical Area.

 History

-Originally named Nahunta, it was renamed Fremont in 1869 after Col. Sewall Lawrence Fremont, a former U.S. Army artilleryman and chief engineer of the Wilmington and Wheldon Railroad from 1854 to 1871.
+Originally named Nahunta, it was renamed Fremont in 1869 after Col. Sewall Lawrence Fremont, a former U.S. Army artilleryman and chief engineer of the Wilmington and Weldon Railroad from 1854 to 1871.

 The Aycock Birthplace, Barnes-Hooks Farm, and Dred and Ellen Yelverton House are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.4 sqmi, all of it land.